Symmetric Ciphers (AES, ChaCha20)

 Computer Science Foundations

 Symmetric and asymmetric ciphers, hash function analysis, TLS 1.3 handshakes, vulnerability exploitation in pwnable lab environments, and secure-coding patches.
-The most graded Stanford CS155 lab failure is reusing an AES-CBC initialization vector across two messages, the leak our tutors annotate with the exact xor-of-plaintexts attack.
-Verified CS graduates from BITS Pilani, Georgia Tech, and Purdue, starting at $20 per task, 12-hour average turnaround.
+A commonly graded crypto-lab failure is reusing an AES-CBC initialization vector across two messages, the leak our tutors annotate with the exact xor-of-plaintexts attack.
+Verified CS graduates, starting at $20 per task, 12-hour average turnaround.

 Why Cybersecurity and Cryptography